bonedaddy/vcaptcha/README.md

 After the VDF is solved the proof is then stored inside the ticket, and sent back to the server.
 The server then verifies that we did give out this seed + difficulty combination before.
 The proof is verified and if everything checks out we mark the captcha as solved, and generate a JWT which is then used to authenticate the user in the future.

+# usage

+To see a usage example implementing vcaptcha in a HTTP server see the `examples` directory.

 # future improvements

 * each captcha can be used by at most one session